kensanata/just-halberds/Knives.md

 All the other rewards you receive through play.

+The world of adventure is a medieval world beyond the reaches of empire.
+There are no taxes to pay, no coins to earn and nothing to buy.
+Everything is a question of *gifts* and *boons*.
+Make friends and perhaps they’ll give you a gift, hoping for a gift in return.
+Render a service to a powerful person and hope to be granted a boon.
+If you find treasure, gift it to somebody with resources.
+You might make a powerful friend.

-If people want you to have a weapon, they’ll give it to you: join a militia and get a spear; go to war get a halberd; join a court and your lord or lady gifts you an épée; get knighted and your liege gifts a lance and a horse; apprentice with a hunter and get a bow.
+If people want you to have a weapon, they’ll give it to you: join a militia and get a spear; go to war and get a halberd; join a court and your lord or lady gifts you an épée; get knighted and your liege gifts you a lance and a horse; apprentice with a hunter and get a bow.

 In order to increase Status and Education, you need to increase it in-game.